simonwfarrow/wp-poc/README.md

 Amend the run configuration to specify one of the program arguments [clearing,pricing,publish]

 Amend the run configuration to specify the EnvFile created above.

+For the publish option you need a second progrma argument which is the merchantId UUID

 ### Running the code as a docker container